TenzinJam/TenzinJamyangSubmission/submissions/readme.md

 Onramp Spotify/Data Engineering Project For Vanguard

 This project uses Spotify data and stores that data into a persistent database.
-This steps are:
+These steps are:

 1) Ingestion:
 2) Tranformation: